ai-forever/MERA/docs/dataset_cards/en/ruworldtree.md

 ### Data Fields

 - `meta` is meta-information about the task:
-    - `id` is the original task id from the TAPE benchmark;
+    - `id` is an integer containing the unique number of a sample;
     - `exam_name` is information about the source exam;
     - `school_grade` is the difficulty level;
     - `knowledge_type` is the type of knowledge one needs to solve the task;